 In a previous post, we addressed how to start putting together your cybersecurity strategy.
 To properly secure your data, you must understand what exactly you are trying to protect and identify your most exploitable information.
 However, developing a cybersecurity strategy can be a lengthy process.
-In this post we will address four things you should do right away as part of basic security for your company’s IT system.
+In this post 360 Smart Networks, one of the leading Cyber Security Firms in Atlanta, will address four things you should do right away as part of basic security for your company’s IT system.

 Know what you have

 You need to know what you are trying to secure.

 Many businesses often overlook this step.
 It’s important to know exactly which machines (desktop, servers, laptops, tablets and networking equipment) and users (individuals and service accounts) are included in your IT system.

 Take that information and do the following: